dj505/Amadeus/README.md

 - `kick`: kicks a user from the server
 - `ban`: bans a user from the server
 - `givecredit`: adds a specified balance to a specified user's wallet
-- `prune`: deletes previous bot messages, all if no amount specified
+- `clean`: deletes a specified number of previous messages (2 or more)
+- `welcome`: enables or disables welcome message
+- `goodbye`: enables or disables goodbye message
+- `welcomechannel`: sets the channel (by ID) where welcome/goodbye messages are sent

 Here are some standard user commands;

 - `ping`: checks the bot's response time
-- `userinfo`: brings up a fancy image-based information card on the specified user
+- `userinfo`: brings up a fancy image-based information card on the specified user (yourself if none specified)
 - `daily`: adds 150 to the user's wallet, can be used once per day
-- `avatar`: gets the avatar of a specified user
+- `avatar`: gets the avatar of a specified user (yourself if none specified)
 - `react`: posts a reaction gif set with the `addgif` command
 - `say`: a fun command to make the bot say things
 - `serverinfo`: lists some server information
 - `reactions`: lists available reactions to be used with the `react` command
 - `source`: links to this GitHub page
 - `xkcd`: grabs a specified, random, or keyword-based xkcd
+- `randomsub`: links to a random subreddit.
+Subreddits can be added with the `addsub` command.
+- `animelist`: allows members to add anime to a list with `animeadd` with a description for each using `animedescset`.
+You can bring up a list with the `anime` command, and get a description with the `animedesc` command.
+- `wallet`: shows the current balance for yourself, or another member if specified.

 ## How do I set it up?
 You'll need to make a few configuration files.
 Since I'm lazy and configparser is a thing, they're all `.ini` files. here's what they should look like.